Private Adult ADHD Assessment

 At Private ADHD, we don't just stop after creating a treatment plan for you.
 We continue to support you with follow-up sessions monthly to titrate you to the optimum dosage of medication.
 On average, you might need about 3 follow-up sessions with no changes in medication before being considered stable and optimised, at which point we can continue prescribing and monitoring for a reduced price, or additional letters can be provided to your GP in hopes that they will agree to shared care, this depends on your area.
 This is to find the right medication or dosage that works for you, along with some holistic coaching around when to take your ADHD medication.

-Adult ADHD Assessment Process
+Adult Private ADHD Assessments

 Step 1: Learn About ADHD